aerospike/act/README.md

 #### How to Certify a Drive with ACT with Higher Loads
 -------------------------------------------------------

-##### The first stage is to certify a single drive, to test the drive itself and the connection.

-Step 1: Test under high loads

-Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec).
+To certify a drive at higher levels of performance, do the test as described above, but use higher loads (12x, 24x, etc.).
+Test the drive(s) at progressively higher rates until more than 5% of operations fail in 1 ms.

-The drive passes this step if less than 5% of operations fail to complete in 1 ms or less.
+For example, if you test at 24x and less than 5% of operations failing to complete in 1 ms, run the test at 48x, etc.

-Step 2: Stress test to ensure the drive does not fail under excessive loads

-Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
-The drive passes this step if ACT runs to completion.

 ### Getting started
 --------------------